To ChatGPT or to not ChatGPT, That is the Question

 But it isn’t all about the number of followers.
 It’s important to pick the right candidate for the item/experience being promoted.
 If a brand decides to collaborate with an influencer, concentrate on their voice and morals rather than how many people follow them.

 There is a lot to come for 2022 in the world of social, and these are just some of our predictions for now!
-We’ll take another review in 6 months time to see just how our predictions played out, and what other trends may be on the horizon for the second half of the year.
+Let’s see how these predictions play out throughout the year.

 If you would like a hand in building a social strategy, and/or would like someone else to take the reins in your social media management, drop us an email!
 We have supported numerous businesses over the years with their social content, helping them to grow their social presence whilst developing their strategy over time, following the trends of online content.